 Students must apply to an SPP college that participates in the system.
 Students’ applications are first processed by college officials, and a just determination is made depending on the documents provided by the students.
 If a person satisfies the admission standards of the college to which he or she has applied, he or she may be eligible for the SPP program.

-Student Partnership Program Colleges in Canada
+Student Partnership Colleges List in Canada

 - Algonquin College